Making Your Last Year of College Count

 Calling all college seniors!
-It’s now mid-August and the final year of school is approaching, especially for those on semester schedules.
+Welcome to your final year of undergrad.
 And this raises the age-old question: what’s life like after college?
 To all the prospective lawyers out there, you’ll know the answer already … more college (in the form of law school)!

 So what needs to be done to get there?
 Plenty, and now is the time to get started, especially if you’re looking to apply this admissions cycle (fall/winter).

 First off, head over to LSAC and create an account.
 Once there, you’ll see that there are a bunch of requirements, all of which you’re going to want to be done with as soon as possible, including taking the LSAT, if you haven’t already!

 Sign up to get expert tips and exclusive invites to free LSAT classes and law school admissions workshops!